 You can learn more about the effect of prescription opioids at National Institute for Drug Abuse.

-Now that you know what’s in your medicine cabinet, we’ll tell you how to safely get rid of it in our next post.
-Hint: don’t flush it.
+Now that you know what’s in your medicine cabinet, we invite you to learn how to safely get dispose of your unused or expired medication.
+Hint: don’t flush it!

 Information for this article comes from the National Institute on Drug Abuse; National Institutes of Health; U.S. Department of Health and Human Services; SAMHSA, Federal Drug Administration; Center for Disease Control; and U.S. Library of Medicine